Sydney Grammar School: Site history

-Sydney Grammar School is the oldest school still in use in the City of Sydney, and is also historically significant as the site on which the University of Sydney began.
-The school also holds scientific significance as containing examples of early building materials and techniques in pre-Federation Australia.
+Sydney Grammar School is the oldest school still in use in the City of Sydney, and is historically the site on which the University of Sydney began.
+The school buildings also contain examples of early building materials and techniques in pre-Federation Australia.

 The site was founded as The Sydney College in 1830, and the following year began operations in a new building in Hyde Park designed by Edward Hallen.
 It consisted of a single large room (now known as "Big School") with basement rooms beneath.
 Sydney College continued despite financial difficulties until 1853, when it was taken over by the fledgling University of Sydney until such time as the present Grose Farm site was ready for occupation.
 The site was then sold in 1856 to the trustees of the newly incorporated Sydney Grammar School, which had been established and endowed with a building fund by Act of Parliament.
 Edmund Blacket was commissioned to design extensions to the south and north of the Hallen building (now the North and South Blacket rooms), which were completed in 1856 and 1857 respectively.
 The "Big School" building became central to the Colonial Architect, James Barnet's vision for the cultural focus of Sydney Town.

 The War Memorial wing, named for its position behind Big School's monument to the Great War, was built at the northern end of Big School in 1953 by the Scott brothers, at the cost of its double staircase.
 In 1876, the main building was extended to the east by Mansfield Brothers, and this extension was itself extended to the north and south in 1899 by John W Manson.
 The Science classrooms on Stanley Street were built in 1889–90.
 Other early buildings on the site, now demolished, included the Sergeant's Lodge, an ablutions block (known as the "White House") on Stanley Street, and a former postal sorting office on Yurong Street (now the Palladium building).